-Under special conditions, graduate students may be granted one leave of absence.
-A maximum leave of two years may be granted to doctoral students or one year to master's students.
-The length and rationale for the leave of absence must be stated in advance, recommended to the dean by the Major Advisor or GSAC, and approved by the dean.
-If approved, the time of the leave shall not count against the total time allowed for the degree being sought by the student.
-Readmission following an approved leave of absence is a formality.
+Under special conditions, such a illness or personal concerns, graduate students may be granted one leave of absence.
+A maximum leave of two years may be granted to doctoral students.
+The length (in increments of semesters) and rationale for the leave of absence must be stated in advance, requested to the dean by the student, and approved by the dean.
+If the leave of absence has been approved, the statute of limitations for the degree is extended by the amount of semesters of the leave.
+However, the 7-year limit on the Ph.D. comprehensive exam will not be extended.
+Readmission following an approved leave of absence may be requested, if leave exceeds beyond the official request.
+More information can be found on this webpage.
+Please contact the Graduate Administrator for the leave of absence form.